 The Patient Finance office is open Monday – Friday, from 8am to 4pm.
 If you have any questions related to your bill, please call us at (845) 210-4930.

 Not all costs are covered by insurance.
 Depending on your insurance benefits, you may have out-of- pocket expenses such as co-pays and deductibles that Ellenville Regional Hospital will bill you for if you did not pay at the time of service.
 We provide a multitude of ways, listed below to pay for these expenses.
-For a look at our Billing & Collections policy related to any out of pocket balances, please click here (English / Spanish)
+For a look at our Billing & Collections policy related to any out-of-pocket balances, please click here (English / Spanish)

 Please note that you may also receive a bill for professional services, such as those provided by the Emergency Room, Anesthesiologist, Radiologist, Cardiologist, or a Specialty Services provider.
 These bills would be separate from the hospital bill.